 “Several studies have also shown that obstacle color affects how likely the horse is to detect, and hence how successful the horse jumps the obstacle.”

-One study showed that it can be difficult for horses to jump obstacles which are all light or all dark, as uniform light may cause an optical illusion, which overestimates the size of the obstacle, and uniform dark may make the horse disregard the obstacle altogether.
+One study showed that it can be difficult for horses to jump obstacles that are all light or all dark, as uniform light may cause an optical illusion, which overestimates the size of the obstacle, and uniform dark may make the horse disregard the obstacle altogether.

 “These authors suggested that the color of the surroundings plays a crucial role.
 The horses they tested seemed to detect blue-colored obstacles easier than green, which they conclude is due to the coloring of the (grassed) jumping arena.”